 Travelers Who Require Accessibility Assistance: Access to transportation, lodging, and public buildings is limited for people with mobility issues.
 There are few sidewalks and no curb-cuts, and most buildings lack functioning elevators.

 Women Travelers: Early and forced marriage of children continues.
 The national prevalence rate of Female Genital Mutilation/Cutting is 88 percent.
-Prevalence varies from 99.4 percent in Northern State to 68.4 percent in Western Darfur.
 Spousal abuse is common.
 Women who file claims of domestic violence are subjected to accusations of spreading false information, harassment, and detention.
 Police normally do not intervene in domestic disputes.
 Rape is a serious problem throughout the country, especially in conflict areas.
 Investigative and prosecuting authorities often obstruct access to justice for rape victims.
 A woman who accuses a man of rape and fails to prove her case may be tried for adultery or arrested for “illegal pregnancy”.

 Consult the CDC website for Sudan prior to travel.